Culture of Lebanon: Holidays and festivals

 Lebanon celebrates national holidays and both Christian and Muslim holidays.

 Christian holidays are celebrated following both the Gregorian Calendar and Julian Calendar.
 Greek Orthodox, Catholics (Maronite and Melkite), and Protestant Christians follow the Gregorian Calendar and thus celebrate Christmas on 25 December.
 Armenian Orthodox Christians celebrate Christmas on 6 January, as they follow the Julian Calendar.

 Muslim holidays are followed based on the Islamic lunar calendar.
-Muslim holidays that are celebrated include Eid al-Fitr (the three-day feast at the end of the Ramadan month), Eid al-Adha (The Feast of the Sacrifice) which is celebrated during the annual pilgrimage to Mecca and also celebrates Abraham's willingness to sacrifice his son to God, the Birth of the Prophet Muhammad, and Ashura.
+Muslim holidays that are celebrated include Eid al-Fitr (the three-day feast at the end of the Ramadan month), Eid al-Adha (The Feast of the Sacrifice) which is celebrated during the annual pilgrimage to Mecca and also celebrates Abraham's willingness to sacrifice his son to God, Mawlid (the Birthday of Muhammad), and Ashura.
 Lebanon's National Holidays include Workers Day, Independence day, and Martyrs Day.

 Music festivals, often hosted at historical sites, are a customary element of Lebanese culture.
 Among the most famous are Baalbeck International Festival, Byblos International Festival, Beiteddine International Festival, Broumana Festival, Batroun Festival, Dhour Chwer Festival and Tyr Festival.
 These festivals are promoted by Lebanon's Ministry of Tourism, Lebanon Hosts about 15 Concerts from International Performers Each Year Ranking Number one for Nightlife in the Middle east and 6th Worldwide.

 Cuisine

-Lebanese cuisine is similar to those of many countries in the Eastern Mediterranean, such as Syria, Turkey, Greece, and Cyprus.
+Lebanese cuisine is similar to those of many countries in the Eastern Mediterranean, such as Turkey, Greece, and Cyprus.

 The Lebanese national dishes are the kibbe, a meat pie made from finely minced lamb and burghul (cracked wheat), and the tabbouleh, a salad made from parsley, tomatoes, and burghul.
 The national beverage is arak, a strong anise-flavored liquor made from fermented grape juice.
 It is usually drunk with water and ice, which turns the clear liquid milky-white, and usually accompanies food.
 Arak is a strong spirit similar to the Greek ouzo and the Turkish raki.

-Lebanese restaurant meals begin with a wide array of mezze - small savoury dishes, such as dips, salads, and pastries.
-The mezze are typically followed by a selection of grilled meat or fish.
-In general, meals are finished with Arabic coffee and fresh fruit, though sometimes a selection of traditional sweets will be offered as well.

-M'Juhdara, a thick stew of onions, rice, and lentils, is sometimes considered poor man's fare and is often eaten around Lent by people in the Lebanese diaspora.
+M'Juhdara, a thick stew of onions, rice, and lentils, is sometimes eaten around Lent by people in the Lebanese diaspora.

-Beirut and its environs contain many restaurants of various national origins.
-At the same time, wine is growing in popularity and a number of vineyards currently exist in the Bekaa valley and elsewhere.
-Beer is also highly popular and Lebanon produces a number of local beers, of which almaza is perhaps the most popular.